To contact a faculty member directly, call the School of Graduate Studies at 212 217.4300.

 She has lectured on dress in art at the Bard Graduate Center, the Huntington Library, the Frick Collection, and the New Orleans Museum of Art.
 Among her recent publications are Fashion and Visual Art, over one hundred reference articles added to the Grove Dictionary of Art Online, co-edited with a colleague at the Fashion Institute of Technology, Nancy Deihl.
 She has also contributed articles and essays to West 86th: A Journal of Decorative Arts, Design History and Material Culture, to the Cooper-Hewitt’s Museum’s exhibition catalogue Fashion in Colors, and to Fashion Theory.

-Kathy Francis is an independent textile conservator and the owner of Francis Textile Conservation LLC in Summit, New Jersey.
+Kathy Francis is an independent textile conservator and the owner of Francis Textile Conservation LLC.
 She has 30 years experience in textile conservation including 8 years as Chief Conservator at the Textile Conservation Center, a regional conservation lab in Lowell, Massachusetts and 8 years as Textile Conservator at the Isabella Stewart Gardner Museum in Boston.